reanahub/docs.reana.io/docs/advanced-usage/index.md

 - [Kerberos](access-control/kerberos) to access restricted resources
 - [VOMS-proxy](access-control/voms-proxy) to authenticate with a VOMS proxy certificate
+- [Rucio](access-control/rucio) to authenticate with a Rucio instance
 - [Private Docker registries](access-control/private-docker-registries) to access private images

 **Containers**